1921 Dominion of Canada Football Championship

 The 1921 Dominion of Canada Football Championship was the sixth staging of Canada Soccer's domestic football club competition.
-Toronto Scottish FC won the Connaught Cup after they beat Ladysmith FC after two matches at Toronto from 3-6 August 1921.
+Toronto Scottish FC won the Connaught Cup after they beat Ladysmith FC after two matches at Toronto on August 3 and 6, 1921.

 After winning the Ontario section, Toronto Scottish FC beat Fort William and Montréal CPR on the road to the Canadian Final.